AntonyBaasan/oakauth/README.md

 ### Run as development

-Runs server code.
 This runs server application on the http://localhost:5000 and https://localhost:5001 address.

 ```
 dotnet run --project src/Web/Web.csproj